David Blaine Sews His Mouth Shut and Priyanka Chopra Can't Believe It

 Still, Blaine continued to sew his mouth shut.

-"Guys there's bloods on it and everything," the actress claimed.
+"Guys there's blood on it and everything," the actress claimed.
 "This is some Game of Thrones stuff."

 YouTube